-For Air, $O_2$ , $N_2O$ , $NH_3$ , and $CO_2$ .
+For Air, O_2 , N_2O , NH_3 and CO_2 .

-Refer to Table 4, columns A and D, for the minimum volume of process gas to flow through purifier and the maximum flow rate not to be exceeded during conditioning.
-As an example, condition a Gaskleen II Purifier for $O_2$ service by flowing 0.5 slpm (1.06 scfh) of 100% process gas through the unit for 10 minutes.
+Refer to Table 4, columns A and D, for the minimum volume of process gas to flow through the purifier and the maximum flow rate not to be exceeded during conditioning.
+As an example, condition a Gaskleen® Top Mount Purifier with a 1.125" Interface for O_2 service by flowing 0.5 slpm (1.06 scfh) of 100% process gas through the unit for 11 minutes.

 Note: During the conditioning, the surface temperature of the purifier may feel warm to the touch.
-If the purifier feels hot, continue conditioning by using inlet and outlet shut-off valves to isolate purifier, reducing the gas flow rate, or introducing an inert gas to create a dilute blend until the elevated temperature subsides then return to previous conditioning parameters.
+If the purifier feels hot, continue conditioning by reducing the gas flow rate or introducing an inert gas to create a dilute blend until the elevated temperature subsides then return to previous conditioning parameters.
 No damage to the purification material or purifier is expected.
 Once the unit has completely cooled, the purifier is ready for service.